Leaving Amplitude?

 | Who it is built for | enterprise teams with analysts | builders and small teams who want the answer |

-| Pricing model | by monthly tracked users, spikes inflate it | flat and cheap, $5 per million overage, self-serve |
+| Pricing model | by usage (tracked users and event volume), spikes inflate it | flat and cheap, $6 per million overage, self-serve |

-| Getting started | event taxonomy and schema planning first | drop one snippet, ask a question, done |
+| Getting started | taxonomy planning for precision, or one-snippet Autocapture to start | drop one snippet, ask a question, done |

-| Own your data | hosted only, on their servers | self-host the binary, or an isolated cloud instance |
+| Own your data | hosted only, on their servers | an isolated instance per project, exports in one file |

-| Tells you what to fix | charts and dashboards you build | a verdict, every morning |
+| Tells you what to fix | charts, dashboards, and paid AI agents | a verdict, every morning |

 | Ask in plain English | their own AI feature | your own AI over MCP, free, computed not guessed |